 I absolutely love pumpkin pie.
 Like absolutely adore it and can’t wait to dive into a slice of pie first thing on Thanksgiving day.
 The answer is yes, yes I do start with dessert.

-A flakey crust filled with a creamy spiced pumpkin filling and topped with a giant dollop of Cool Whip and fun little pie crust cookies are what dreams are made of.
+A flakey crust filled with a creamy spiced pumpkin filling and topped with a giant dollop of Homemade Whipped Cream and fun little pie crust cookies are what dreams are made of.

 Now I realize not everyone agrees with me here.
 There is the age old debate of which pie is actually best.
 If you are more of an apple pie fan, I suggest you make this Apple Crisp Pie instead.
 I’ll gladly take your slice of pumpkin pie.